ecemtiver/ProgressOnDataScience/README.md

-including the development process from the ground up about data science
+the development process on data science